 1. Bendito, Wines and Vinyls

-Bendito is located in the Mercado de San Fernando and makes its essence clear in its name: wines and vinyls.
-In this wine bar they want to take away that snobbish side (and a little bit expensive) that was associated with wine experts, and bring out the more enjoyable and relaxed side, which, of course, is linked to music, although yes, in disco.
-For their selection, they count on wine experts and influencers such as Ilan Saltzman the atmosphere at Bendito is usually made up of young people with an interest in oenology.
+Bendito is in the Mercado de San Fernando and makes its essence clear in its name: wines and vinyls.
+In this wine bar they want to take away that snobbish side (and a little carca) that is associated with wine experts, and bring out the more enjoyable and relaxed side, which, of course, is linked to music, although yes, in disc.
+For their selection they have wine experts and influencers like Ilan Saltzman, which makes the atmosphere of Bendito usually composed of young people with an interest in oenology.

 📍 Calle de Embajadores, 42 (Mercado de San Fernando, stall: 4)

 The wine list has taken shape thanks to the collaboration of Bendito, Vinos y Vinilos, Chapi Wines and other collaborations.
-Although they have changed location (they used to be in Chamberí), their new place still meets all the requirements of a charming wine bar: a small Parisian bistro feel with a traditional touch, natural wines from small-production wineries, dogs are accepted and they serve good cheese and olives.
+Although they have changed location (they used to be in Chamberí), their new place still meets all the requirements of a charming wine bar: a small Parisian bistro feeling with a traditional touch, natural wines from wineries with little production, dogs are accepted and they serve good cheese and olives.

 📍 Calle de San Lucas, 15 (downtown)